-Here is a simple spray for controlling the spread of the fungus.
-It won't get rid of the fungus on leaves that already have it, but it will prevent it from spreading to the rest of the plant.
+You can apply a homemade spray to control the spread of the powdery mildew fungus.
+It won't get rid of the fungus on leaves that already have it, but it can help prevent it from spreading to the rest of the plant.

 Tips for Preventing Powdery Mildew

-Good cultural practices go a long way toward preventing powdery mildew in the first place.
+Good practices go a long way toward preventing or minimizing powdery mildew formation in the first place.

 - Choose plants that are less susceptible to powdery mildew.
-When buying seeds, you may see packaging mention whether or not the plants are resistance to powdery mildew.
+Look for seeds or plants that are advertised as being resistant to powdery mildew.
 Hollyhocks and phlox, for example, are two ornamental plants that may be available in cultivars that are resistant to powdery mildew.

-- Space plants that are known to be susceptible to powdery mildew with good air space between them.
-Powdery mildew thrives in humid conditions, and the more space you have between plants, the better the air circulation and the less humidity can be trapped on plants.
+- Plant varieties that are known to be susceptible to powdery mildew with ample space between them for good airflow.
+The more space you have between plants, the better the air circulation and the less likely powdery mildew will spread.
 Similarly, dense bushy plants such as lilac (known to be susceptible to powdery mildew) can be thinned out to improve air circulation and minimize powdery mildew problems.

-- Dispose of diseased leaves and plant stems by putting them in the garden or municipal compost pickup.
+- Dispose of diseased leaves and plant stems by putting them in the trash or leaving them for the municipal compost pickup.
 Do not compost this material in your own compost pile, because the fungi spores can live on for quite a long time.
-Also do not allow dead plant material to overwinter in the garden, because it will immediately reinfect young plants when they grow in the spring.
+Do not allow dead plant material to overwinter in the garden, because it will immediately infect young plants when they grow in the spring.